 Gender discrimination in the form of gender bias is often unconscious and subtle.
 There are not many people who freely face these unintentional assessments of potential candidates.
 It is not only gender, it´s also the name that influences, the photo that suggests a certain religion or the age that includes or excludes.
 We are exposed to a flood of impressions that influence our decisions.
 Different forms of bias do their part, just think of the similarity effect, because we feel more comfortable when we are surrounded by people who are similar to us.
 Or take the conformity bias, which comes from the opinion of the dominant or relevant group.
 With the aim of attracting new talent, reflection in relation to one’s own actions is at the forefront of this workshop.

-There has been a wave or two.
+There has been a wave or two in German language.
 You remember writing out both genders, separating the masculine and feminine endings with a slash, even the “Binnen” I?
 Wasn’t that already enough?
 And yet now it goes even further: underscore_, colon: or gender star*.
 Yes, the big question remains: What’s the point of it all?
 Is it necessary?
 How is it supposed to work?
-We start here with our workshop, explain the why and offer you an application-oriented overview of the current state of research on gender-inclusive language, which is the linguistic equivalent of an evolving theory.
+We start here with our workshop, explain the “why” and offer you an application-oriented overview of the current state of research on gender-inclusive language, which is the linguistic equivalent of the evolving gender theories.
 We discuss with you the possibilities of inclusive language in speech and writing and its concrete application.
 The implementation will be deepened with practical everyday exercises.